fastforwardlabs/structural-time-series/README.md

 ```

 Building a small library of problem-specific abstractions allows us to reuse them in multiple places.
-The code in `data/loader.py`, for instance, is reused in most of the scripts and applications.
+The code in `data/loader.py`, is reused in most of the scripts and applications.
 In this case, we have closed model details (such as the number of Fourier terms to include in a given Prophet model) into the library.
-It would be trivial to pass such arguments though, if we wanted to, for instance, perform an extensive hyperparameter search.
+It would be trivial to pass these through as arguments though, if we wanted to perform an extensive hyperparameter search for example.

 ### `scripts`

-These imperative scripts are where the work of the analysis is done.
+These imperative scripts are where the _work_ of the analysis is done.
 Side-effectful actions such as I/O and model training occur in these scripts.

 ```